pedro-acunha/Frankenstein_mask_galaxy/README.md

 # Frankenstein_mask_galaxy
-Raw version of a python file to apply masks to galaxy images.
+Alpha version of a Python code to apply masks to galaxy images.
+The code uses SEP, a Python library for Source Extraction and Photometry, and skimage, a image processing package.

+In ./test_mask_images, you can find the data used for testing and the final images after a mask is applied.